 The tables below show the most common and most serious side effects doctors know about.
 Keep in mind that there might be other side effects doctors do not yet know about.
 If important new side effects are found, the study doctor will discuss these with you.

-Study Group 1 - Possible side effects of gemcitabine, carboplatin and avelumab are listed in the tables below.
+Study Group 5 and Group 6 - Possible side effects of durvalumab are listed in the tables below.
+This immunotherapy drug is part of the usual approach for treating this type of cancer:

-Possible Side Effects of Gemcitabine
+Possible Side Effects of Durvalumab (MEDI4736)